anumkhanit/azure-wireshark-network-protocols/README.md

 <h2>2.1 Observe ICMP Traffic</h2>

-- Use Remote Desktop to connect to your Windows 10 Virtual Machine.
+- Use RD Client to connect to your Windows 10 Virtual Machine.
 - Install Wireshark within your Windows 10 VM.
 - Open Wireshark and apply a filter for ICMP traffic.
 - Retrieve the private IP address of the Ubuntu VM and ping it from within the Windows 10 VM.